WebexCC-SA/LAB-2352/docs/Labguide/Lab4.md

 !!! note "Lab Objective"

-    - The objective of this lab is to familiarize agents with the process of handling call drops efficiently using an AI Assistant.
+    - The objective of this lab is to familiarize you with the agent experience when they handle an interaction with a call drop summary .
-After this lab, you will be able to:

     - Demonstrate how agents can quickly recover from a customer call drop situation by accessing a summary of the previous conversation with the customer.